Flinverdaasdonk/forecasting/readme.md

 ## Making your first forecast

-In the file `first_forecast.py` I walk you through a way to do your first forecast in a simple way
+In the file `forecasting_ex1.py` I walk you through a way to do your first forecast in a simple way

+## Making lots of forecasts